dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

     />
 </p>

-You can then either scan the QR code that is created when you take a look at your VPN profile in the DAppNode VPN UI, import the configuration file that you can download or input all the data yourself.
+You can then either scan the QR code that is created when you take a look at your VPN profile in the Dappnode VPN UI, import the configuration file that you can download or input all the data yourself.

-:tada: Now you're ready to connect to your DAppNode! :tada:
+:tada: Now you're ready to connect to your Dappnode! :tada:

 Disconnect from your DAppNodes WiFi hotspot if connected and connect to your usual WiFi network.

-> :warning: If it seems that you can't connect to your DAppNode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)
+> :warning: If it seems that you can't connect to your Dappnode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)

 ### Windows